NVIDIA/deepops/README.md

 The latest DGX Base OS is available via the NVIDIA Entperprise Support Portal (ESP).

-Copy the DGX Base OS ISO to shared storage via a container running in Kubernetes, substituting the path to the DGX ISO you downloaded:
+Copy the DGX Base OS ISO to shared storage via a container running in Kubernetes, substituting the path to the DGX ISO you downloaded (be sure to wait for the `iso-loader` POD to be in the *Running* state before attempting to copy the ISO):

 ```sh
 kubectl apply -f services/iso-loader.yml